 Similar to the Rich Results test, this method will require you to input a snippet of code or URL.
 The Schema Markup Validator will warn you of any general errors it finds that could affect the functionality of your code.

 Now that you’ve got the basics down, there are a few more nuanced concepts for more experienced web developers or those looking to expand their knowledge.

 Schema, like SEO, is constantly updated and will only continue to get more advanced.
 It’s better to familiarize yourself as much as you can while you still have a competitive edge.

 Each page of your website likely displays various elements, from blog posts and reviews to FAQs.
-Each element on a page can have its own schema, but keep in mind that this may create conflicts for search engines.
+Each element on a page can have its own schema, but this may create conflicts for search engines.